rust-lang/rust/text/0000-stable-simd.md

 Here we have some routine business about hex encoding in general, and then for x86/x86\_64 platforms we have optimized versions specifically for avx2 and sse41.
-Using the `cfg_feature_enabled!` macro in libstd we saw above we'll dispatch to the correct one at runtime.
+Using the `is_target_feature_detected!` macro in libstd we saw above we'll dispatch to the correct one at runtime.

 Taking a closer look at [`hex_encode_sse41`] we see that it starts out with a bunch of weird looking function calls: